 Just as Wen 56200i, Champion also boasts about their 3100-watt generator producing “clean” power, with deviations under 3%, which makes it safe even for sensitive electronics.

 Another great thing about “the Champion” is how silent it is.
 Its noise levels are only at 58 dB, which is less than the aforementioned Honda capable of producing less than a third of Champion’s power capacity.
-What’s more, it has a great 1.6 gallon (6 liters) fuel capacity, which should last a long time without refueling.
+What’s more, it has a great 1.6-gallon (6 liters) fuel capacity, which should last a long time without refueling.

 The only drawback of Champion 3100-Watt can be found in its weight of 95 pounds or 43 kilograms.
-However, higher weight can be expected given the 3100-Watt tag in its name.
+However, a higher weight can be expected given the 3100-Watt tag in its name.

 Yamaha EF2000iSv2 is in many ways similar to Wen 56200i.
 It also produces 2000 starting wats and 1600 running watts.
-It’s also quiet, with only 51 dB of noise when running on a quarter of the full capacity.
+It’s also quiet, with only 51 dB of noise when running at a quarter of the full capacity.

 Furthermore, Yamaha EF2000iSv2 is extremely eco-friendly.
 The machine’s “Smart Throttle” varies engine speed based on the current load, which improves fuel economy and reduces noise levels.
 It’s also CARB compliant, which means it can be used in California with the state’s strict restrictions against small power equipment engines.

 It’s lighter than its main competitor in this list (Wen 56200i) with 44 pounds or 20 kilograms and it has a bigger fuel capacity (1.1 gallons or 4.1 liters).
 It also produces extremely clean electricity with deviations smaller than 1%.
 Yamaha EF2000iSv2 has two 120V AC outlets and one 12V DC outlet for charging batteries.